-Park Police Tear Gas Peaceful Protesters To Clear Way For Trump Church Photo-Op
+Peaceful Protesters Tear-Gassed To Clear Way For Trump Church Photo-Op

 The plaza between St. John's Church and Lafayette Park was full of people nonviolently protesting police brutality late Monday afternoon when U.S. Park Police and National Guard troops, with the use of tear gas, suddenly started pushing them away for no apparent reason.

-And then it became clear.
 President Trump wanted to walk from the White House through the park to the Episcopal church.
-Camera crews scrambled to keep up with him as he strode through the park, followed by his daughter Ivanka and her husband Jared Kushner, along with Attorney General William Barr and other administration officials.
+Camera crews scrambled to keep up with him as he strode through the park, followed by his daughter Ivanka and her husband, Jared Kushner, along with Attorney General William Barr and other administration officials.

 Trump stopped briefly outside the church and held up a Bible.